 6. CPS Needs Your Consent to Test You for Drugs

 This is a sticky subject.
 CPS workers can drug test you, but they do need your consent.
 They cannot force you to take a drug test since they do not have the legal authority to do so.
-They will not notify you that they are going to drug test and they will arrange for the test within a very short period.
+They will not notify you that they are going to drug test and they will arrange for the test in a short period of time.
 There are certain counties or states that will drug test every person in every case.
 You can be drug tested no matter your age and your children can also be drug tested.
 There are a million rules that govern this and all kinds of different rules for each situation.
 You should know what those rules are and know what your rights are.

 It's in Your Best Interest to Take the Drug Test

 The way you react to being asked to take a drug test matters.
-If you refuse to take a drug test, you can be court ordered to take one.
-If you are court ordered to take a drug test, they will give you a nail scrape, a hair follicle, or some other type of test that tests farther back into your history, and you will be required to take this test.
-You will not “fool” a test by refusing and requiring that a court order be gotten to buy more time.
+If you refuse, you can be court-ordered to take one.
+If you are court-ordered, they will take a nail scrape, a hair follicle, or some other type of test that looks further back into your history, and you will be required to take this test.
+So you can not “fool” a test or change the results by refusing, delaying, and requiring that a court order be gotten to buy you more time.

-What Happens if You Refuse the Drug Test
+What Happens If You Refuse the Drug Test?

 If You're Going to Test Positive

-If you are going to be positive on a drug test, tell the investigator before you take it and discuss what will happen.
+If you are going to test positive on a drug test, tell the investigator before you take it and discuss what will happen.
 Positive drug tests do not mean automatic removal of your children.
 It may mean that they have to stay with someone else for a while, but it does not necessarily mean your children will be put in foster care.
 Every situation is different.
 Be honest and talk to your investigator.
 They will not be shocked.
 They will not overreact.
 They deal with it every single day.

-First of all, when a child is removed, CPS workers have just guaranteed themselves an extra 50 or so hours of work.
-There are many things involved in a child’s removal that only the worker deals with.
+First of all, when a child is removed, a CPS worker has just guaranteed themself an extra 50 or so hours of work.
+There are many things involved in a child’s removal.
 It is not pleasant and they do not want to do those things.
 They have enough work and do not want to make more for themselves by removing your child for reasons other that the child’s safety.